Resettlement and humanitarian admission - Ireland

 Referral

-UNHCR, in co-operation with partner organisations at a local level, identify the most vulnerable persons for resettlement purposes, regardless of their race, religion, nationality or ethnicity.
-For a person to be eligible for resettlement as a programme refugee, they must be determined to be a refugee by UNHCR in the country of refuge.
+UNHCR, in cooperation with partner organisations at the local level, identify the most vulnerable persons for resettlement, regardless of their race, religion, nationality or ethnicity.
+To be eligible as a programme refugee, a person must be determined to be a refugee by UNHCR in the country of refuge.
 In addition, resettlement must be identified by UNHCR to be the most appropriate durable solution for the person or family.

 • medical needs,